Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 We believe that our proposal is the best solution, as it solves a crucial need not addressed by these alternatives (extracting a single value from a parameter pack) and further leverages that syntax to maximum versatility with minimal overhead compared to the minimum possible functionality.

+We have yet to see a competing direction that can offer comparable functionality with comparable complexity, even ignoring those parts of competing directions which would have wider applicability (e.g. :cpp:`constexpr` function parameters).
+Every competing direction has, at some point, necessarily proposed some feature of similar or greater complexity which serves only to provide a feature that our proposal would already provide, and *every* competing direction involves much more "wordiness" for any of the use cases our proposal would address.

 How does this relate to P0341_?
 -------------------------------